sangnovamoqapi/Caesar-cipher/README.md

 cc decrypt.c
 ./a.out

-Save your encrypted file in the same directory as the downloaded repo, and name it "file2.txt".
+Save your encrypted file in the same directory as the downloaded repository.
-If you don't have one encrypt the data with the encrypt.c file while running same commands as above...

 That's it!!

 Concept: